intel/cloud-native-ai-pipeline/README.md

 ```

 And an example of KEDA ScaledObject is available at `./k8s-manifests/keda/infer_scale.yaml`, you can deploy it to your kubernetes cluster to scale the workloads.

+### Sustainability with Kepler

+In our endeavor to not only optimize the performance but also minimize the environmental impact of our Cloud Native AI Pipeline, we have integrated [Kepler](https://github.com/sustainable-computing-io/kepler), a Kubernetes-based Efficient Power Level Exporter.
+Kepler employs eBPF to probe system statistics and utilizes machine learning models to estimate the energy consumption of workloads based on these statistics.
+The energy consumption metrics are then exported to Prometheus, enriching our monitoring framework with vital data that reflects the energy efficiency of our deployments.

+This integration aligns with our sustainability objectives by providing a clear insight into the energy footprint of our workloads.
+By understanding and analyzing the energy metrics provided by Kepler, we can make informed decisions to optimize the energy efficiency of our pipeline, thus contributing to a more sustainable and eco-friendly cloud-native environment.

+Furthermore, the integration of Kepler augments our existing monitoring setup with Prometheus and visualization through Grafana, by extending the metrics collection to include energy consumption metrics.
+This not only enhances our monitoring and visualization framework but also fosters a more holistic understanding of our system's performance and its environmental impact.

+For more details on configuring and utilizing Kepler for energy efficiency monitoring, refer to the [Kepler Documentation](https://sustainable-computing.io/).